-- Make a pocket on the upright using Wood > Pocket. - Select the top face of the upright as the reference face, and the preceding sketches as the curve(s). - Enter a depth = 10mm with a vertical radius = 5mm.
+- Make a pocket on the upright using Wood > Pocket. - Select the top face of the upright as the reference face, and the preceding sketches as the curve. - Enter a depth = 10mm with a vertical radius = 5mm. - Use Shape > Fillet to create a fillet with a radius of 5mm on the two lower edges of the blade.